-Apple is expanding the capability of its Continuity Camera feature this year with macOS Ventura and iOS 16.
+Apple has expanded the capability of its Continuity Camera feature this year with macOS Ventura and iOS 16.
 Now users will be able to use iPhone as Mac webcam for a high-quality, wireless experience.
-Follow along for a hands-on look at how to use Continuity Camera.
+Follow along for at how to use Continuity Camera.

 Continuity Camera first arrived with macOS Mojave and allowed users to take pictures with iPhone or iPad and instantly have them show up on Mac.
 Now that’s getting a big improvement with the option to use iPhone as Mac webcam in the upcoming new software.